grafana/loki/docs/sources/get-started/components.md

 The Bloom Gateway service is responsible for handling and serving chunks filtering requests.
 The index gateway queries the Bloom Gateway when computing chunk references, or when computing shards for a given query.
-The gateway service takes a list of chunks and a filtering expression and matches them against the blooms, filtering out any chunks that do not match the given filter expression.
+The gateway service takes a list of chunks and a filtering expression and matches them against the blooms, filtering out any chunks that do not match the given label filter expression.

 The service is horizontally scalable.
-When running multiple instances, they use a ring to shard tenants and distribute series fingerprints across instances.
+When running multiple instances, the client (Index Gateway) shards requests across instances based on the hash of the bloom blocks that are referenced.